mikepjb/spark/README.md

 - `npm install typeface-open-sans --save`
 - include `require('type-open-sans')` in `gatsby-browser.js`

+### Including a class on document body

+- Invoke this on the page render function: `document.body.classList.add('bg-gray-100')`

 ## Technology

 - Tailwind: CSS framework that makes you a better designer.